clubdrei/docker-git-rsync-ssh/README.md

-# docker-rsync-ssh
+# docker-gitrsync-ssh
-Docker image with rsync and ssh (client) installed
+Docker image with git, rsync and ssh (client) installed